 Other studies have shown that, “Children who eat a good breakfast tend to perform better in school, and have a better attendance and decreased hyperactivity.”

+Wow!
+They are more alert and participate in activities.
 Guess what?
 If this holds good for children it holds good for adults as well.
+Driving to work is an activity that it sure helps to be more alert, not to mention work when you get there.
 Plus, we need to set good examples for our children.
 Now my kids get on my case if I get too busy and try to skip breakfast.

 A good meal for breakfast is yogurt, especially with a little fresh fruit and some Chia Seed Gel.
 Talk about a power packed meal!